What is the Research and Development Tax Credit & Who Qualifies?

 2. I’m not earning any revenue, so I didn’t think I qualified for the R&D Tax Credit.

 Companies don’t need revenue to claim the credit and don’t need to be paying income tax.
-The credit can be taken as a payroll tax offset, up to $250K per year, by qualified small businesses.
+The credit can be taken as a payroll tax offset, up to $500K per year, by qualified small businesses.
 You are considered a qualified small business if you have less than $5 million in revenue and are within five years of your first gross receipt.

-3. I don’t have any employees so I didn’t think I could take the R&D Tax Credit.
+3. I don’t have any employees, so I didn’t think I could take the R&D Tax Credit.

 Although wages are typically the biggest component of the credit calculation, contracted costs and supplies are also eligible.
 If you take the R&D Tax Credit as a payroll tax offset but have no payroll, the credit can be carried forward to the next quarterly return.
 The credit doesn’t expire and continues to be available until it can be fully used against payroll tax.